Infineon/mtb-example-btsdk-ble-find-me/README.md

 To create and use a complete custom BSP that you want to use in applications, perform the following steps:

-1. Select an existing BSP created through ModusToolbox Project Creator that you wish to use as a template.
+1. Select an existing BSP created through ModusToolbox&#8482; Project Creator that you wish to use as a template.
 2. Make a copy in the same folder and rename it.
 For example mtb\_shared\wiced\_btsdk\dev-kit\bsp\TARGET\_mybsp.<br/>
-   **Note:** This can be done in the system File Explorer and then refresh the workspace in ModusToolbox to see the new project.
+   **Note:** This can be done in the system File Explorer and then refresh the workspace in ModusToolbox&#8482; to see the new project.
 Delete the .git sub-folder from the newly copied folder before refreshing in Eclipse.
    If done in the IDE, an error dialog may appear complaining about items in the .git folder being out of sync.
 This can be resolved by deleting the .git sub-folder in the newly copied folder.

-3. In the new mtb\_shared\wiced\_btsdk\dev-kit\bsp\TARGET\_mybsp\<branch>\ folder, rename the existing/original (BSP).mk file to mybsp.mk.
+3. In the new mtb\_shared\wiced\_btsdk\dev-kit\bsp\TARGET\_mybsp\release-vX.X.X\ folder, rename the existing/original (BSP).mk file to mybsp.mk.
 4. In the application makefile, set TARGET=mybsp and add it to SUPPORTED\_TARGETS.
 5. In the application libs folder, edit the mtb.mk file and replace all instances of the template BSP name string with 'mybsp'.
 6. Update design.modus for your custom BSP if needed using the **Device Configurator** link under **Configurators** in the Quick Panel.